cmcenaney/intro-to-python-nicar16/README.md

 For this part, we'll start with a CSV and write some basic scripts to see what we're working with.
 We'll apply what we learned in Part 1 to a real dataset.

 We'll walk through it with you, step by step.

+#### Part 3: Analysis
+- dictionaries
+- list comprehensions
+- output operations

+We'll show you some ways to analyze the data and output it to a json file.